drduh/pwd.sh/README.md

 The encrypted file `pwd.sh.safe` and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).

 A sample `gpg.conf` configuration file is provided for your consideration.

+## Clipboard mode

+On OS X, _pwd.sh_ can send generated or loaded passwords directly to the clipboard by passing the `-c` option.